 - In many cases, fund transfers into and out of the country by residents and non-residents will require the foreign company to register with the state bank.
 Expect transactions to be delayed.

 - Non-resident shareholders can freely repatriate sales proceeds of their stake in a Vietnamese resident company, but certain requirements may need to be met.

 - Transactions between Vietnam residents can only be made in local currency, unless specifically approved on a case-by-case basis.
 This said, foreign currency calculation can be used for accounting purposes.

 It is important that our Clients are aware of the foreign exchange restrictions and their obligations in Vietnam.
-Let us know if you require Healy Consultant Group PLC’s assistance to timely and efficiently complete your responsibilities.
+Let us know if you require Healy Consultant Group’s assistance to timely and efficiently complete your responsibilities.

-Healy Consultants Group PLC fees to help open a corporate bank account in Vietnam
+Healy Consultants Group fees to help open a corporate bank account in Vietnam

 We guarantee Vietnam corporate bank account approval for our Clients.

 Vietnam banking task Our Client travels US$ Vietnam bank account for a foreign company No 5,950 Vietnam bank account for a Vietnamese company with company setup services No 4,950 Vietnam personal bank account No 4,950

 Opening a Vietnam corporate bank account is easy if you know how.
 Contact Healy Consultants Group if your firm needs assistance navigating through the different banking solutions.